Poison Ivy Shampoo for Dogs: How to Protect and Heal Skin

 6. Are there natural remedies for poison ivy on dogs?

-Some natural options like aloe vera, oatmeal, and chamomile may soothe mild irritation, but they don’t remove urushiol oil.
+Some natural options, such as aloe vera, oatmeal, and chamomile, may soothe mild irritation, but they don’t remove urushiol oil.
 Always pair natural remedies with a proper shampoo designed to cleanse the skin after exposure.

 7. Can puppies use poison ivy or lice shampoo safely?